 I didn’t like Aadhavan and I gave a critical review of the movie.
 The critical review started immediately after the movie and my friends were crticising me that I am expecting too much from a masala movie.

 I don’t hate masala movies in fact I love them because it depicts the true Indian movie style.
 A perfect masala should be enjoyable and should not be boring at any point of time.
-Glorifying Heroes – perfectly fine as long as the hero is Rajini and not Vishal.
+Glorifying Heroes – perfectly fine as long as the hero is Rajini.
 So here comes the mother of all masala Tamil movie of all times – “Enga Veetu Pillai”

 Enga Veetu Pillai (1965)